muhme/joomla-branches-tester/README.md

 ### Cypress GUI System Tests

-If a test specification fails, it is often helpful to watch the test in the browser and see all Cypress log messages and to be able to repeat the test quickly.
+If a test spec fails, it is often helpful to watch the test in the browser and see all Cypress log messages and to be able to repeat the test quickly.
 You must specify the required Joomla version for whose instance the Cypress GUI is to be started (requires an installed Cypress):